-Military law is the body of law governing the rights and duties of Armed Services personnel.
-The Military Justice System is separate from the civilian Courts Service, and applies to Principal of Military law to ensure that justice and discipline within the Armed Services is maintained for the benefit of all of us.
+Service law is the body of law governing the rights and duties of Armed Services personnel.
+The Service Justice System is separate from the civilian Courts Service, and applies to the Principles of Service law to ensure that justice and discipline within the Armed Services is maintained for the benefit of all of us.

-SPA is the culmination of a gradual process of evolution, moulded by an ever increasing body of right based judicial decisions, and by a recognition that there needs to be a modern prosecution service that will serve the public at large and the Military in particular; and which will continue to underpin the strong disciplinary imperatives and operational readiness of the modern Armed Services².
-The new Authority is a further reflection of the increasing need for the planning of military operations to be conducted against a tri-Service, and often international framework.
+The SPA is the culmination of a gradual process of evolution, moulded by an ever increasing body of rights based judicial decisions, and by a recognition that there needs to be a modern prosecution service that will serve the public at large and the Armed Forces in particular; and which will continue to underpin the strong disciplinary imperatives and operational readiness of the modern Armed Services².
+The Authority is a further reflection of the increasing need for the planning of military operations to be conducted against a tri-Service, and often international framework.

-Any person convicted at the new single Court Martial also has the unqualified right to appeal to the Courts Martial Appeal Court (CMAC) against finding or sentence, or both.
+Any person convicted at Court Martial also has the unqualified right to appeal to the Courts Martial Appeal Court (CMAC) against finding or sentence, or both.
 The CMAC consists of a panel of civilian Judges who would normally sit in the Court of Appeal.

 None of this change however, threatens the ethos of any one of the three Services, and the SPA will seek to be cognisant of difference, at the same time as driving consistency in its independent decision making.

-No Prosecution Authority can predict the level of crime or the volume of cases which will be referred to it in a given year.
-In the case of SPA there are clearly risks in terms of case flow.
-It is conceivable that the changes made by the Armed Forces Act 2006 may see a reduction in summary dealing, and a higher volume of cases being referred to SPA.
+No prosecution authority can predict the level of crime or the volume of cases which will be referred to it in a given year.
+In the case of the SPA there are clearly risks in terms of case flow.
+It is conceivable that the changes made by the Act may see a reduction in summary dealing, and a higher volume of cases being referred to the SPA.
 Where COs follow proper procedure, are alert to their responsibilities, and are able to instil trust in those under command, summary dealing or minor administrative action can still be both an effective and appropriate manner of dealing with less serious criminal or disciplinary offences.
-Reducing delay is a key aim of the Military Justice System.
+Reducing delay is a key aim of the Service Justice System.

 It remains the intention that Service law should reflect the provisions of the civilian justice system as far as it is sensible and practical to do so.
 This involves recognition of the need to sustain Service ethos and discipline.
 Attention to detail in preserving the best, and changing those procedures which do not serve us well, will be another target of our attention in the years ahead.